-Part Buddha, part prize-fighter (or so he’s been told), Hutson hails from Cleveland—a city known for its lousy weather, bad jokes, and, until LeBron brought home the title, a long run of heartbreak.
-He developed a thick skin early.
-It’s served him well.
+Part Buddha, part prize-fighter (a description others have placed on him), Hutson hails from Cleveland—a city known for its lousy weather, bad jokes, and, until LeBron brought home the title, a long run of heartbreak.
+Like most Clevelanders, he developed a thick skin early.
+A trait that’s served him well.

-After time at the University of Wisconsin–Madison—where he played trombone in the Badger Marching Band—Hutson set his sights on the agency world, starting at J. Walter Thompson in Chicago.
-From there, his career has taken him across the country, leading teams and shaping work in markets including Las Vegas, Cleveland, Pittsburgh, Philadelphia, New York, and Chicago.
+After earning his degree in Journalism at the University of Wisconsin–Madison—where he played trombone in the Badger Marching Band—Hutson set his sights on the agency world, starting at J. Walter Thompson in Chicago, working on all the brands he grew up eating and learning from some of the best in the business.
+From there, his career has taken him across the country, leading teams and shaping work in markets including Las Vegas, Cleveland, Pittsburgh, Philadelphia, Nashville, New York, and Chicago.

 His work spans digital, social, video, and integrated campaigns, earning recognition from the One Show, Effies, and Addys—including multiple Best of Show honors—and has been featured in outlets like Bloomberg Businessweek, Forbes, and The Huffington Post.

-Outside of work, Hutson is usually on a yoga mat (a practice he’s kept for over 25 years), digging through record bins in search of the next great jazz find, or photographing live performances.
-He’s also a dad, helping his daughter navigate the chaos of high school, and an eternal optimist—still believing this might finally be the year the Cleveland Browns figure it out.
+Outside of work, Hutson can be found on a yoga mat (a practice he’s kept for over 25 years), digging through record bins in search of the next great jazz find, or photographing live performances.
+He’s also a dad, helping his daughter navigate the chaos of high school.
+An eternal optimist, he still holds out hope that this might finally be the year the Cleveland Browns figure it out.